lightbend/kalix-jvm-sdk/samples/scala-protobuf-web-resources/README.md

 # Serving arbitrary web resources

-Example how to serve web resources like html files, js, css and images through Kalix via http.
+Example of how to serve web resources like html files, js, css and images through Kalix via http.

 ## Building and running unit tests